 When the test was over I had a 15 minutes long phone conversation.
 I wanted to share some insecurities about the experience, but encountered difficulties in formulating comprehensive sentences.
 My linguistic skills went lacking.
 I was stuttering – a dysfunction I’ve never had problems with, in everyday life – and showing signs of dyslexia: inverting the position of certain letters in words, another dysfunction I am not affected by normally.

 Nonetheless, my prognosis about the event MRI MS_upside down was incorrect!
 The research experiment ran even too smoothly, leaving no space for unexpected outbursts of creativity or insight.
 My embodied brain was already accustomed to an upside down vision of reality and the curious shock of the eve before could not be repeated again.

 Can this not be taken as a tangible proof of neuroplasticity, the ability of the brain to modify its connections and re-wire itself?

-(Written by Jatun Risba in the weeks and months following the performance)
+(Written by Jatun Risba in the weeks following the performance)